-Old cars, and cars built for long-distance driving, often have a reserve tank, which keeps a little bit of fuel around in case you run out of the primary source.
+Old cars and cars built for long-distance driving often have a reserve tank, which keeps a little bit of fuel around in case you run out of the primary source.
 New cars don’t have a reserve tank, but they keep the same concept by telling you you’re empty before you actually are.

-Should you keep driving on an empty tank?
+Can you keep driving on an empty tank?

-If you can get to a gas station, then yes.
+If you can get to a nearby gas station, then yes.
 But don’t make a habit of driving on a low fuel level, as it’s a dangerous game to play.
 Things like the speed limit and road conditions could also impact your ability to reach a fuel pump.

 Your car will avoid circulating those, as long as you have adequate levels of fuel.
 But once you’re nearly out of gas, you’ll start using the stuff at the bottom of the tank, which includes the debris and contaminants.
 That will run through the fuel system where, over time, it can cause serious damage to your engine.

 You also could break down if you truly run out of gas.
 Not only is that a serious hassle, but it’s very bad for your engine.

-This really depends on the car.
+How long you can drive on empty really depends on the car.
 Two factors play a role: the size of your car’s gas tank, and the fuel efficiency of the car.

 In general, you can expect the empty fuel tank warning light to illuminate when your gas tank is at 10-15% capacity.
 So if your car gets about 300 miles out of a tank of gas, then you can probably go about 30-45 miles once the empty tank light comes on.